YuukiFST/Personal-LLM-Guide/README.md

 Released on **February 17, 2026**, Sonnet 4.6 has consistently surprised me in a positive way — I enjoy using it far more than I initially expected.

-There is a common pattern I've noticed: some people believe there's always a best model for every situation and will switch models constantly depending on the task, while others prefer to ask everything to the same model out of convenience — in most cases, that tends to be GPT. **In my opinion, Claude Sonnet 4.6 is a much better choice for this "one model for everything" use case.** I've been using it directly on [claude.ai](https://claude.ai/new) and it handles a wide variety of everyday tasks very well.
+There is a common pattern I've noticed: some people believe there's always a best model for every situation and will switch models constantly depending on the task, while others prefer to ask everything to the same model out of convenience — in most cases, that tends to be GPT. **In my opinion, Claude Sonnet 4.6 is a much better choice for this "one model for everything" use case, as long as we're comparing free options.** The free version of GPT available on OpenAI's site is still **GPT 5.3**, and against that, Sonnet 4.6 is clearly the better pick.
+If GPT 5.4 ever becomes free, that comparison would change — but for now, Sonnet 4.6 wins on the free tier.
+I've been using it directly on [claude.ai](https://claude.ai/new) and it handles a wide variety of everyday tasks very well.

 Some things that stood out to me during testing: